ragnarstolsmark/Rstolsmark.WakeOnLanServer/readme.md

 The function `Get-AccessToken` inside `wakeonlan.psm1` gets an access token.

 The functions `Get-Computer` and `Set-Computer` inside `wakeonlan.psm1` shows how to do a GET and a PUT.

+## OpenAPI Specification
+The OpenAPI specification of the WakeOnLanServer API is defined in openapi.yaml.